Davitekk/woa-a52q/guide/1-Prerequisties.md

 # Install Windows on Galaxy A52 4G

-# JUST wait here and read this all before beginning !!!!!!
+## Please read everything carefully and don't skip any parts, doing so, may brick your device!

 ## Disclaimers

 > [!WARNING]
-> - If you see a warning and/or error during the process which is not specified in the guides, it is NOT normal then.
-Contact us on Discord if you see anything odd, but do not continue or proceed on your own, you will break things further.
+> - If you see a warning and/or error during the process which is not specified in the guides, it is NOT normal.
+Contact us on Discord if you see anything odd, but do not continue or proceed on your own, you may break things further.
 > - Don't rerun the commands if you interrupt the process.
 You may break your partition table.
 > - Do not run all commands at once.
-> - Do not commit *any* typo with *any* commands.
+> - Do not commit *any* typo with *any* command.
 > - Be familiar with command line interfaces.
-> - ALso Note that Samsung A52 4G doesnot have *ANY EDL FIREHOSE LOADER* so *PLEASE and PLEASE* be very careful as if things got wrong, you *Cannot* repair this device then without giving any money to third-party repair solutions
+> - Also Note that Samsung A52 4G does not have *ANY EDL FIREHOSE LOADER* so *PLEASE and PLEASE* be very careful as if things got wrong, you *Cannot* repair this device then without giving any money to third-party repair solutions.
+(It's possible that a firehose will be released soon.)
 > - Users have already messed up their phone while fixing UFS and/or partitioning the device.
-So please be very very ultra careful
+So please **EXTREMELY** careful and follow everything.

 > [!IMPORTANT]
-> **THIS WILL WIPE ALL YOUR ANDROID™ DATA**
+> **THIS WILL WIPE ALL OF THE DATA ON YOUR PHONE**
 >
 > We don't take any responsibility for any damage done to your phone.
 By following this guide, you agree to take full responsibility of your actions.
 We have done some testing,
 >
 > but this is **STILL IN PREVIEW** and things can go wrong.
-> Windows 11 os samsung a52q is unstable so please run at your own risk. dont daily drive it
+> Windows 11 on the Samsung A52q is very unstable so please run at your own risk.
+> It's not reccomended to daily drive Windows 11 on this phone at the time of writing.

 **PLEASE READ AND BE SURE TO UNDERSTAND THE ENTIRE GUIDE BEFORE STARTING**

-Before you begin installing windows on your A52, make sure you have the following things
+Before you begin installing Windows on your A52, make sure you have the following things.

 ## Prerequisties:
-   - PC / Laptop with Windows (Recommended: Windows 10 or higher/ Any Linux distro like Ubuntu 24.0 or latest )
+   - PC / Laptop (It's recommended to use Windows 10 or higher or any Linux distro, we recommend Ubuntu 24.0 or higher.)
    - [ADB](https://developer.android.com/studio/releases/platform-tools#downloads)
    - [TWRP](https://twrp.me/samsung/samsunggalaxya52q.html)
    - Unlocked Bootloader ( [Unlock the Bootloader](../UnlockingBootloader.md) from here)